Configuration

 Calibration settings

-These settings are the settings that apply to a specific scan and are not used for any other scan than the indicated one.
-Calibration-specific configuration values are specified in a section corresponding to the scan with the same name.
+These settings are the settings that apply to a specific calibration and are not used for any other calibration than the indicated one.
+Calibration-specific configuration values are specified in a section corresponding to the calibration with the same name.
 For TOML this looks as follows:

 The settings belonging to a specific calibration will have no influence on the performance on another calibration.

-To find out the options that can be set for each scan, it is helpful to consider the information for scans:
+To find out the options that can be set for each calibration, it is helpful to consider the information for calibrations:

 dirigent -C dirigent.toml <calibration_name> --help

-It’s important to remember: sensible defaults are provided in the calibrations themselves.
+It’s important to remember: sensible defaults are provided in the calibration files themselves (e.g. module_testing/calibrations/iv_curve.py).
 These will be overridden by the config file, which in turn will be overridden by any options specified on the command line.
-The settings for the scans relevant for the production will be fixed at some point.
+The settings for the calibrations relevant for the production will be fixed at some point.
 When this has been done, these default settings should be used.

 Instruments.json